 - Click here for more information on restaurant reopening guidelines from WorkSafe BC.

-- Most White Rock retail businesses have reopened for in-store shopping with reduced capacity and new cleaning guidelines.
+- White Rock retail businesses have reopened for in-store shopping with reduced capacity and new cleaning guidelines.

 - Many stores are still offering curbside pick-up options, please phone your favourite shop to find out more about their current operations.

-- Masks are now required for everyone in all public indoor settings.
+- Masks are recommended but not required in all public indoor settings.

 - Click here for more information on retail reopening guidelines from WorkSafe BC.

 Arts and Cultural Facilities

 - The White Rock Museum & Archives gift shop and exhibit galleries are open.
 The Children’s Gallery will remain closed due to safety restrictions imposed by the COVID-19 pandemic.